FAQs

 -

-Modular systems are designed to compress timelines versus traditional plants.
+Modular systems are designed to compress timelines versus conventional power plants.
 Actual timelines depend on site conditions, permitting, and integration requirements — but the target is months, not years.

 -